Annie Finch: Prosody and literary criticism

+From 2006 to 2011, Finch served as editor of the Poets on Poetry Series at University of Michigan Press, where she solicited essay collections by poets including Meena Alexander, Reginald Shepherd, Martin Espada, Kazim Ali, and Marilyn Hacker.

 Translation

 Finch's translation from French of the poetry of Louise Labé was published by University of Chicago Press, honored by the Society for the Study of Early Modern Women, and represented in the Norton Anthology of World Literature.
 Spells includes translations from Anglo-Saxon, Classical Greek, and Russian.
 In the preface to Spells and in The Body of Poetry, Finch explains that the physical qualities of the original poem, including meter and rhyme, are central to her translation process.

 Teaching

 Finch began teaching as a graduate assistant, first at the University of Houston and then at Stanford University, where she TA'ed for Adrienne Rich's "Introduction to Poetry" and developed an original course, "Women, Language, and Literature."
 She has taught on the creative writing and literature faculties of universities including New College of California, University of Northern Iowa, Miami University (Ohio), and the University of Southern Maine, where she served as Director of the Stonecoast MFA Program from 2004 to 2012.
 She has facilitated poetry workshops at conferences and literary centers including Wesleyan Writers Conference, Poetry by the Sea, West Chester Poetry Conference, Ruskin Arts Center, and Poets House; and online at Yale Alumni Workshops, 24 Pearl St. and the London Poetry School.
 She has been a guest lecturer at universities including University of Notre Dame, Indiana University, University of California, Berkeley, University of Toronto, and Harvard University.
 Since 2020, she has taught poetry, scansion, meter, and ritual classes online.